crosstheages/public-data/patch-notes.md

   - Game window will now be put in foreground if you are in the queue and are matched.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.14.5004 Patch

+`2023-05-24 02:00 UTC`

+### Changes

+- Leaderboard
+  - Show most used SA and Leader for each player

+### Fixes

+- Duel
+  - Fixed the Owner display in card details
+  - Fixed various issue with card display
+  - Fixed an issue with the "Hide" countdown font size
+- UI
+  - Fixed random affix option in custom duel settings
+  - Fixed an issue with the volume of the app being lower than intended
+  - Fixed an issue with Nox standard and alternative avatar being inverted
+  - Fixed a few issues with the tutorial
+  - Fixed a few issues with the craft
+  - Fixed a few issues with the autodeck feature not working in specific conditions

 ## 0.14.4931 Patch